-Stuart Thomas is a consultant ecologist and ornithologist based near Oswestry in Shropshire.
+Stuart Thomas is a highly experienced consultant ecologist and ornithologist based near Oswestry in Shropshire.
 He specialises in bird, bat and great crested newt surveys and holds relevant protected species licences from Natural England (NE) and Natural Resources Wales (NRW).

 After graduating with a First Class Degree in Rural Environmental Studies, he worked for the Shrewsbury Countryside Unit undertaking habitat surveys, practical habitat management and re-drafting management plans.
 He spent three years working for the National Trust on the Farne Islands NNR monitoring the breeding seabirds and grey seals as well as other aspects of the marine environment there.
 In 2001 Stuart worked for the US Fish & Wildlife Service in Alaska carrying out breeding bird surveys, large mammal tracking, water quality studies, amphibian studies and marine mammal surveys.
 On returning to the UK In 2002, he became SNH Site Manager for Noss NNR on Shetland.
 Then, after a year working for the Manx Wildlife Trust as Site Manager on the Ayres NNR he moved into consultancy.